TomHee102/Elanco-Dashboard/README.md

 First year group project developed for the purposes of retrieving and displaying sensor point farming data from Elanco using the Swagger API.

+# What we're using

+ReactJS

+ChartJS

+MUI Component Library

+Swagger API

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).